Linear Model and Extensions: Kaplan--Meier survival curve

 by

-which is called Greenwood's formula \citep{greenwood1926report}.
 A hidden assumption above is the independence of the $\hat{\lambda}_k$'s.
 This assumption cannot be justified due to the dependence of the events.
 However, a deeper theory of counting processes shows that Greenwood's formula is valid even without the independence \citep{fleming2011counting}.

 Based on Greenwood's formula, we can construct a confidence interval for $\log S(t)$: